getsavvyinc/savvy-cli/README.md

   <a href="https://www.getsavvy.so/">Website</a> |
 </h3>

-Savvy helps your create and share runbooks directly from your terminal.
+Savvy is the easiest way to create, share and run runbooks from your terminal.

 ## Demo